 Things to Do in Naples

-Schedule a deep-sea fishing excursion just off the coast with Dalis Fishing Charters, Inc. Have a barbecue, splash around at the beach, or go boating at Lowdermilk Park.
-Soak up some rays on the beach at Delnor-Wiggins Pass State Park.
-Stroll through the Lea Asian Garden and the Kapnick Caribbean Garden at Naples Botanical Garden.
-Spend an afternoon shopping on the waterfront in high-end shops at The Village Shops on Venetian Bay.
-Enjoy a Rotisserie Lamb Gyro or Spiced Fish Sandwich while overlooking the Gulf of Mexico at Rhode’s End.
-Head over to luxury seafood restaurant The Turtle Club to try specialty dishes like the Pan-Seared Sea Scallops or Lobster Frites.
-Or relax seaside with some Butterfly Shrimp or a Surf & Turf platter at Buzz’s Lighthouse.
+Schedule a deep-sea fishing excursion just off the coast with Dalis Fishing Charters, Inc. Play sand volleyball, splash around at the beach, or go paddleboarding at Lowdermilk Park.
+Embark on a guided tour, attend an animal show, or stroll around Alligator Bay at the Naples Zoo at Caribbean Gardens.
+Walk through the Asian Garden and Caribbean Garden at the stunning 170-acre Naples Botanical Garden.
+Spend an afternoon shopping on the waterfront in high-end stores at The Village Shops on Venetian Bay.
+Enjoy a Rotisserie Lamb Gyro or Spiced Fish Sandwich with a Pina Colada while overlooking the Gulf of Mexico at Rhode’s End.
+Try seafood favorites like a Sea Scallop Salad, Fish & Chips, or Gulf Shrimp Tempura while waterfront dining at Bayside Seafood Grill & Bar.
+Savor dishes like Fish Tacos, Jumbo Lump Crabcakes, or Sauteed Shrimp Milanaise for dinner at Grouper & Chips.
+Or relax seaside with some Butterfly Shrimp, Jumbo Clam Strips, or a Surf & Turf platter at Buzz’s Lighthouse.

 - Population: 66,649